 - measureId is the identifier of the measure to display in the colum

 - aggregationType (optional, default: AVG in most charts, SUM in table charts) defines how the values for the metrics on the chart are aggregated.
 The supported values are:

-- MIN
+- MIN: minimal value

-- MAX
+- MAX: maximal value

-- OCC
+- OCC: number of data points

-- AVG
+- AVG: average value

-- DEV - SUM - MED - MOD - valueType (optional, default: VALUE) allows changing the value that is displayed, using one of the following: - VALUE displays the measure's value in the current version - REFERENCE displays the measure's value in the selected reference version - $\circ\,$ DELTA displays the measure's delta value based on the selected reference version - countBounds (optional, default: none) allows setting data bounds for the column.
+- DEV: standard deviation - SUM: sum of values - MED: median value - MOD: modal value - valueType (optional, default: VALUE) allows changing the value that is displayed, using one of the following: - VALUE displays the measure's value in the current version - REFERENCE displays the measure's value in the selected reference version - $\circ\,$ DELTA displays the measure's delta value based on the selected reference version - countBounds (optional, default: none) allows setting data bounds for the column.
 If the value is outside the defined interval, then the line is excluded from the Pivot Table.